Arca (musician): 2012–2016: Production work, Stretch EPs, &&&&&, Xen, and Mutant

-On 1 February 2012, Ghersi released Arca's debut extended play (EP), Baron Libre, through UNO NYC.
+On 1 February 2012, Ghersi released her debut extended play (EP) as Arca, Baron Libre, through UNO NYC.
 Later that year, she released the Stretch 1 and Stretch 2 EPs on 19 April and 6 August respectively.

 In 2013, she was credited for additional production, programming and songwriting for five of the songs on Kanye West's Yeezus, which was released on 18 June.
 Ghersi also served as one of the three production consultants.
 That same year on 23 July, she released her debut mixtape, &&&&& through SoundCloud and Hippos in Tanks.
-The project included an audio-visual performance alongside Jesse Kanda, who contributed the visuals, at MoMA PS1 in October 2013.
-On 17 September, FKA Twigs' EP2 was released, on which Arca produced and co-wrote every song.
+The project included an audio-visual performance alongside Jesse Kanda, who contributed the visuals, at MoMA PS1 in October 2014.
+On 17 September, FKA Twigs' EP2 was released on which Arca produced and co-wrote every song.

-On 11 September 2014, it was announced that Arca signed with British label Mute Records and released the lead single, "Thievery", from her then upcoming debut studio album, Xen.
-One more single was released prior to the album's release, "Now You Know" on 31 October 2014 alongside a music video.Xen was released on 4 November 2014 via Mute Records.
+On 11 September 2014, it was announced that Arca had signed to the British record label Mute Records.
+The first release was the lead single "Thievery" from her then forthcoming debut studio album, Xen.
+On 31 October 2014, a second single "Now you know" with an accompanying music video, was released.
+The album Xen was released on 4 November 2014 on Mute Records.

 Arca made significant contributions to Björk's eighth studio album Vulnicura which was released on 20 January 2015.
-She was credited as the co-producer of seven of the tracks, and the co-writer of two.
-According to Ghersi, the two began collaborating after her manager sent &&&&& to Björk's team and the musician contacted her through email.
+She was credited as the co-producer for seven of the tracks, and the co-writer of two.
+According to Ghersi, the two began collaborating after her manager sent &&&&& to Björk's team, and the musician contacted her through email.

 Ghersi collaborated with American singer Kelela on her Hallucinogen EP, which was released in October 2015.
-She was credited for producing, recording, mixing and co-writing two of the tracks, including the title track, which is an instrumental from &&&&& with Kelela adding improvised vocals.
-The following month, Arca's second studio album, Mutant, was released on 20 November 2015.
+She was credited with producing, recording, mixing and co-writing two tracks, including the title track, which is an instrumental from &&&&& with Kelela adding improvised vocals.

+On 20 November 2015, Arca released her second studio album, Mutant.
 She released the Entrañas mixtape on 4 July 2016, following the single "Sin Rumbo".